 Getting Acquainted with Alternative Payment Methods

-Online shopping transactions are dominated by the four major credit card brands—Visa, Mastercard, American Express, and Discover—but their reign may not last forever.
-Increasingly, younger consumers and international markets are turning to alternative payment methods that aren’t based on traditional banking and credit structures.
+Online shopping transactions are typically paid for using a credit or debit card—but their reign may not last forever.
+Increasingly, younger customers and international markets are turning to alternative payment methods that aren’t built around a plastic card with numbers on it.

 Globally speaking, more than half of all online transactions are believed to be made with alternative payment methods.
 Merchants who don’t accept these payment methods are missing out on potential sales and leaving revenue on the table, especially if their target customers are younger or located in markets with high rates of alternative payment method adoption.

 At the same time, it is important for merchants to understand the ins and outs of the new payment methods they’re implementing.

 What Are Common Alternative Payment Methods?

 For merchants in the United States, digital wallets are the most frequently seen form of alternative payments.
 Many retailers already accept popular platforms like PayPal, Apple Pay, and Google Pay.

 Digital wallet apps allow users to link a bank account or payment card to the app, which can interface with merchant terminals for immediate touchless payments that don't transmit any sensitive data.